ec-europa/europa-component-library/docs/conventions/component.md

 ### Systems component

-SCSS files in system-specific components rely on SCSS file defined in corresponding generic component.
+The SCSS file in system-specific components relies on SCSS file defined in the corresponding generic component.

 The flow of best practices in a system-specific SCSS file would look like the following: